All Episodes

 Okay.

-I but I don't want them to see me in that condition.
+But I don't want them to see me in that condition.

-I want them to remember me when I was fully completely alive.
+I want them to remember me when I was fully, completely alive.

-Not this thing that's lying there, you know, just making a mess every five hours and and literally incapable of doing a thing for myself.
+Not this thing that's lying there, you know, just making a mess every five hours and literally incapable of doing a thing for myself.

 I think it's quite selfish.

-No, it's selfish if I demand that they do that.
+No, it's selfish if I demand that they do that because then their whole life gets disrupted.

 I want them to remember dad as dad was when he was really alive.

-Look, if I'm gonna it's not like I'm I wanna leave them, but I don't want them to watch me rot awake because sometimes people hang on forever.
+And I think it's selfless, actually, to say and prepare: look, if I'm going to, it's not like I want to leave them, but I don't want them to watch me rot away because sometimes people hang on forever.

-I don't you think that you don't see any selflessness in that at all.
+I don't you think that you don't see any selflessness in that at all?

 No, they're your children.